BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 #### Track Files

-This script searches for files in the `PyDriller/diffs/` folder for any file defined in `TARGET_FILENAMES` constant for the repositories specified in the `REPOSITORIES` constant and write the list of found files to a txt file in `/PyDriller/metrics_data/repository_name/track_files_list.txt`.
+This script searches for files in the `PyDriller/diffs/` directory for any file defined in `TARGET_FILENAMES` constant for the repositories specified in the `REPOSITORIES` constant and write the list of found files to a txt file in `/PyDriller/metrics_data/repository_name/track_files_list.txt`.

 ##### Configuration